Young Serbian Artist Adventures

 Through five dream-like sequences, the performance interprets scientific climate crisis scenarios as envisioned from the year 2100 (SSPs), creating a shift in perspective that aims to uncover ecological narratives for our society.
 This perspective encourages a fresh critique of present-day issues with newfound clarity.

-The project is performed in different settings such as concert halls, theaters and galleries, being tailored to the particular space.
-In the summer 2024, the ensamble produced a musical film that premiered in Novemeber in Mascha Weimar.
+The project is performed in different settings such as concert halls, theaters, and galleries, being tailored to the particular space.